 Rub entire brisket with Stubb's Bar-B-Q Rub.
 Let rest for a minimum of 30 minutes.
 This allows the rub to penetrate the meat.

-Cook the brisket, fat side up, over indirect heat until internal temperature on thickest part of the brisket reaches 180° to 185°F. This usually takes 8 to 10 hours depending on your pit.
+Cook brisket, fat side up, over indirect heat until internal temperature of thickest part of the brisket reaches 180°F to 185°F. This usually takes 8 to 10 hours depending on your pit.
 To maintain low heat, check every hour to adjust vents and add more charcoal and soaked wood chips as needed.
-Remove brisket and let it rest 15 to 45 minutes before slicing against the grain and slather with Bar-B-Q sauce to serve.
+Remove brisket and let rest at least 15 minutes or up to 45 minutes.
+Slice brisket against the grain and slather with Bar-B-Q sauce to serve.

 Tip: For extra juicy, tender meat, baste brisket with Stubb's Moppin' Sauce every 30 minutes during cooking.